 “Okay” I conceded at last, “You win.”
 I signed my name on the appropriate line.

 At three fifteen on the last day of school we went to the pet store and picked our hamster.
 They named him Boomer Dan after someone on a football trading card.
-Then to Grace’s horror we drove all the way across town to PetsBY and got a cage, a book about hamsters, bedding and a two dollar bag of somethiing that looked a lot like trail mix.
+Then to Grace’s horror we drove all the way across town to PetsBU and got a cage, a book about hamsters, bedding and a two dollar bag of something that looked like trail mix.